Purva-cybersec/Phishing-Prevention-Policy/README.md

 📢 Connect With Me

 This is part of my learning & implementation series on GRC and security policies.
-Let’s collaborate and share knowledge! 🚀🔗 Connect with me on LinkedIn: [Your LinkedIn Profile]💡 Let's discuss: What’s your best tip for spotting phishing emails?
+Let’s collaborate and share knowledge! 🚀🔗 Connect with me on LinkedIn: https://www.linkedin.com/in/purva-rumde/💡 Let's discuss: What’s your best tip for spotting phishing emails?
 Comment below!

 📌 License